 Straddling the Utah/Idaho border in the upper northeastern corner of Utah is beautiful Bear Lake.
 In addition to its wonderful sporting opportunities for boaters, skiers, and fishermen, Bear Lake is allegedly called home to a sea monster.

-Said to resemble a huge brown snake, nearly 90 feet long, the legend has been around from the days when only Indians inhabited this area.
+Said to resemble a huge brown snake nearly 90 feet long, the legend has been around since the days when only Indians inhabited this area.
 When white settlers came to the valley, the Shoshone Indians inhabiting the area told of how the creature had often captured and carried away their people.
 Their description of the animal sounded much like a large crocodile or a mythical dragon.

-Others have said they have seen the monster crawl up onto the beach with short flipper-like legs.
-Once upon the sand, it holds its head high and turning it from side to side as it looks about.
+Others have said the monster crawled onto the beach with short flipper-like legs.
+Once upon the sand, it holds its head high and turns it from side to side as it looks about.

-Though many believe the monster to be nothing more than a legend, there has been some scientific research made into his actual existence.
-Findings theorize the creature could be a descendant of a dinosaur-like creature or sea lizard from the time when Lake Bonneville covered the entirety of this great basin.
+Though many believe the monster to be nothing more than a legend, some scientific research has been made into his existence.
+Findings theorize the creature could be a dinosaur-like creature or sea lizard descendant from when Lake Bonneville covered the entirety of this great basin.

 “This latter-day wonder is said to be about twenty feet in length, with a mouth sufficiently large to swallow a man without any difficulty, and is propelled through the water by the action of its tail and legs.”

-The citizen, a fisherman, had actually set a large trap, made especially for the purpose of trying to capture one of the “beasts.”
+The citizen, a fisherman, had set a large trap, made especially to try to capture one of the “beasts.”
 As to what happened to the captured creature, no one seems to know.